HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-observation-intro.md

 **Profile specific implementation guidance:**

 * ***When a health or health-related domain is specified as an additional category, Observation.code should be drawn from the corresponding value set specified within the [supplemental guide](https://confluence.hl7.org/display/PC/Supplemental+Guide).
+If this observation has a parent [collection](StructureDefinition-pfe-collection.html), then additional categories should be included there as well.
-* **These observations represent a specific question or observation, so the Observation.value element should be populated and and the hasMember list empty.
+* **These observations represent a specific question or observation, so the Observation.value element should be populated and the hasMember list empty.
 * *An Observation without a value, SHALL include a reason why the data is absent unless there are component observations.
 * Systems that never provide an observation without a value are not required to support Observation.dataAbsentReason.